askonomm/tobey/README.md

 A (in-progress) static site generator written in C++.
 It follows a "not invented here" approach where everything that doesn't come with C++ standard library is written from scratch, such as the Markdown, FrontMatter and YAML parsers used.

+Update: I've decided to use an external lib for the Mustache template engine, so that's the only dependency now.

 ## Goal

 - Have a simple, fast and easy to use static site generator.